black-parrot-hdk/zynq-parrot/cosim/simple-example/README.md

-This shows a simple example of the proposed [BSG](http://bsg.ai) methodology for accelerating BlackParrot (or other accelerators) simulation on FPGA.
+This shows a simple example (exposing only 4 read/write CSR's) of the proposed [BSG](http://bsg.ai) methodology for accelerating BlackParrot (or other accelerators) simulation on FPGA.
+See [the decoder example](https://github.com/black-parrot-hdk/zynq-parrot/edit/master/cosim/decoder-example) for a more full-fledged example.

 There is a unified interface for a control program (implemented as "host code") to interact with the hardware device; which has both Verilator and Zynq PS (== ARM core) support:

 - void axil_write(int address, int data, int wstrb);
 - int axil_read(int address);